Pin itThe most affordable entry point to Kiawah resort golf, set among marshland and oak canopy just outside the main gate.

 The character of Oak Point differs from the other Kiawah resort courses in ways that go beyond price.
-The location outside the main gate means the surroundings feel less curated and more connected to the natural Lowcountry landscape.
-The oaks that line the fairways are mature and imposing, their canopies creating shade patterns across the playing corridors that shift throughout the day.
-The atmosphere is quieter than the courses within the gate, and the pace of play tends to reflect that.
+Sitting outside the main gate, the surroundings feel less curated and more connected to the natural Lowcountry landscape.
+The oaks lining the fairways are mature and imposing, with canopies that throw shifting shade across the playing corridors throughout the day.
+The atmosphere is quieter than the courses inside the gate, and the pace tends to reflect that.

-Green fees range from $150 to $315 per round, with the broad range reflecting dynamic pricing that fluctuates significantly by season.
-At the lower end of that range, Oak Point represents one of the better values in the Kiawah and Charleston area for a resort-managed course.
-Booking is available directly through the resort or through GolfNow, which provides additional flexibility for visitors who prefer third-party tee time platforms.
+Green fees range from $150 to $315 per round, with the broad spread reflecting dynamic pricing across the seasons.
+At the lower end, Oak Point is one of the better values in the Kiawah and Charleston area for a resort-managed course.
+Twilight and shoulder-season rates are where the math gets interesting.

-For golfers staying on Kiawah, Oak Point works well as a first-day or last-day round: a quality course at a moderate price point that allows the budget to stretch toward the Ocean Course or Turtle Point on the trip's marquee day.
-The golf is honest, the setting is attractive, and the price allows a four-round Kiawah visit to remain financially sensible.
+Tee times are available through the booking link on this page.
+For golfers staying on Kiawah, Oak Point works well as a first-day or last-day round: a quality course at a moderate price that lets the budget stretch toward the Ocean Course or Turtle Point on the trip's marquee day.
+Pair it with Osprey Point or the River Course for a sensible mid-tier two-round day.
+The golf is honest, the setting is attractive, and the price keeps a four-round Kiawah visit financially sensible.

 Rees Jones along the Intracoastal Waterway in Mount Pleasant, public access, cart included, and no resort gate to clear.